Burn Ban is ON (per website)

 CSPOA Annual Meeting October 3, 2020 at 11:00

 Please read the 2019 Annual Meeting draft located under the Board Meetings Tab.
 We will be voting on 2 Board Member positions and 2 ACC Committee Member.
 The meeting will be at the park with Social Distancing practiced.
-An email will be sent with meeting information, ballot and proxy information.
+An email was sent on Saturday September 26th.
+If you would like to scan your absentee ballot and email it back, please send to [email protected].
+This will make sure we get it by Saturday October 3rd.

 We have 11 RV areas ($20/night) and 5 tent areas ($5/night) that are marked off and fees go towards grounds and maintenance.
 These are first come, first serve basis, the areas are on the Park map on the River Park page.
 See the Community Calendar to know how many reservations have already been scheduled.
 We ask that you continue to practice safe Social Distancing.
 The link below has additional information that was provided by Comal County.